GDGCampusAEC/gdsc-aec-static/CONTRIBUTING.md

 - Make at least four valid pull requests during the month of October.
 - Follow our [Hacktoberfest Code of Conduct](https://github.com/GDSC-AEC-INDIA/gdsc-aec-web/blob/main/CODE_OF_CONDUCT.md).
-- Label your pull requests with "Hacktoberfest" to help the maintainers make them count towards your participation.
+- Label your pull requests with "hacktoberfest" to help the maintainers make them count towards your participation.

 ## Thank You!